 Haiti has always been a great source of inspiration for the band.
 It seemed natural to set the story there.
 Again, to create a contrast between our world and another fascinating one.
 We went to Jacmel, cultural capital of Haiti and host of one of the most exciting carnival in the world.
 Our journey there was amazing.
 We had the help of the local film school, Ciné Institute, who guided us in the city and gave us a big hand on the actual production.
 Axelle 'Ebony' Munezero is the protagonist in the clip and the choreographer.
 Through her dance and presence, she combined pure beauty and fierce passion.
 It was also a great honour to collaborate with the Google Creative Lab.
 Aaron Koblin is an amazing creative director that understands deeply this medium.
 He gave us a lot of trust.
 The dev team there helped with network and sound synchronization.
 They also built the user interface for the tech page.
 At London-based production company Unit9, producer Amelia Roberts and lead developer, Maciej Zasada, were a key part in the making of the project.
 Finally, the film shoot was taking care by Sach Baylin-Stern from Antler Films.
 I had the chance to collaborate with a fantastic team!

-One thing I really like to do is to put the film on pause (by clicking spacebar) and to continue to play on the frozen image.
+If you are a geek, you can download the code of the project on the site or you can loop each scene (1, 2, 3, 4, 5, 6, 7) and play with the parameters.
+One other thing I really like to do is to put the film on pause (by clicking spacebar) and to continue to play on the frozen image.
 Specially fun in the zombie scene...
 We hope that you'll like it!

 A tour de force of digital art.